Menu

 3. Whether it is likely to have any adverse effect on the new product.

-NOT LIKELY TO BE RECYLED
+LIKELY TO BE RECYLED?

-d2w is used in PE and PP only, and is used for packaging and other low-value products, which at the end of their useful life are often contaminated with chemical or biological contaminants, and mixed with other household waste.
-Plastic bottles made of PET are worth recycling, but d2w is not an issue here because d2w is not used in PET.
+d2w is used in PE and PP only, and is used mostly for packaging films and other low-value film products which at the end of their useful life are often contaminated with biological contaminants, and mixed with other household waste.
+Plastic films are not generally recycled in the US, so there is no real objection to d2w in those products.

 Whilst almost all pre-consumer waste PE and PP (eg factory offcuts, the provenance of which is known) is recycled, most of the post-consumer PE and PP is not.